A commonly-asked question about sleep regressions is this: are they a real thing, or are they a made-up thing?

 That book was a direct-to-the-public release – and wasn’t peer-reviewed.
 It was, however, a huge success that helped countless parents worldwide.
 If you’d like to get your own copy of that book, it’s available on Amazon.

 A follow-up study tried to replicate those results in 1998 with 4 more mother-infant pairs failed to support the 10-period pattern.
-(Source: read that study over at the American Psychological Association)
+(Source: read that study over at the American Psychological Association or see citation 3)

 Another attempt to show the validity of sleep regressions was done by Dr. Mindell of Children’s Hospital in Philadelphia in 2018.